 - MCP tool invocations are recorded in Atlassian organization audit logs with per-event details (tool name/action/user), supporting monitoring and reviews

-- Available to Atlassian Cloud customers, with plan-based rate limits and admin controls; confirm suitability for regulated requirements (Atlassian notes it does not currently support FedRAMP or HIPAA requirements)
+- Available to Atlassian Cloud customers, with plan-based rate limits and admin controls; confirm suitability for regulated requirements

 - Hosted on Cloudflare infrastructure